pefcos/lamp/README.md

 A lampi binary is provided in this repository, but to compile your own lampi you can clone this repository and execute `make lampi` on the repository's root directory.

 A debugging option is avaliable in lampi, you can access it by typing the "-d" argument after the file name.
+This will print messages on lamp creation/assignment and make